Mattiamene1/Whatsapp-Bulk/README.md

 ## What Whatshapp-Bulk does
 Whatsapp-Bulk through the [pywhatkit](https://pypi.org/project/pywhatkit/) library can send a message to several contacts using Whatsapp web.
-The message is sent to a single contact per minute because Whatsapp web need some seconds to be opened in the browser.
+The message is sent to 3 contacts per minute because Whatsapp web need some seconds to be opened in the browser.
 The script will open a new Whatsapp web session for each contact.

-### Example
-If it's the 16:23
-- First contact will receive the message at 16:24
-- Second contact will receive the message at 16:25
-- Third contact will receive the message at 16:26

 ## Idea to solve the issue
 Avoid spam block: If the receiver hasn't got your Whatsapp contact already saved, it won't never receive your message sent to the broadcast list.